marceldegraaf/marceldegraaf.github.io/_posts/2014-04-24-experimenting-with-coreos-confd-etcd-fleet-and-cloudformation.md

 hello.service   loaded  loaded  active  running Hello World a2ada91b.../172.17.8.102
 {% endhighlight %}

-To see the output of the service, call `fleetctl journal hello`:
+To see the output of the service, call `fleetctl journal hello.service`:

 {% highlight bash %}
 -- Logs begin at Thu 2014-04-24 13:18:12 UTC, end at Fri 2014-04-25 09:50:50 UTC. --